Reunification Therapy in Orlando, FL

 FAQs: Reunification Therapy

-• Reunification therapy is a structured, child-centered process designed to help estranged parents and children rebuild trust and emotional connection safely after separation, conflict, or court involvement.
+• Reunification therapy is a structured, child-centered counseling process designed to help estranged parents and children rebuild trust and emotional connection.
+It is commonly used after divorce, separation, or prolonged conflict and focuses on creating a safe, gradual path toward reconnection.

-• The timeline varies depending on the history, level of conflict, and emotional readiness of the child.
-Some families see progress in months; others require longer-term support.
+• The timeline varies depending on the level of conflict, length of estrangement, and the child’s readiness.
+Some families begin to see progress within a few months, while others require longer-term support.
+The process is always paced to protect the child’s emotional well-being.